PolicyEngine/reweight/reweight/tests/README.md

-# Main codebase
+# Tests

-This directory will contain the main codebase for the reweight library for PolicyEngine.
+This directory contains tests for the reweight library for PolicyEngine, including tests of both helper functions and installation sequences.